Manav965/Redditapp/README.md

 # Redditapp

-#ANDROID Reddit-APPLICATION
+##ANDROID Reddit-APPLICATION
 This application enables users to search for Different subreddits for example "Adventure","Christmas" etc. following  KEY concepts were used to build this app.

-**1.**Retrieves XML data from  RSS feed and parses it using Retrofit Library(Extracting Information from website).
+1.Retrieves XML data from  RSS feed and parses it using Retrofit Library(Extracting Information from website).
 **2.**Get REQUESTS from Retrofit Library.
 **3.**Card view and web view.